harshp30/LiveDashcamCarDetection/README.md

 Following a basic React App model and IBM cloud hosting for the model I published a website to create a video demonstration:

+*IBM is shwoing my account as locked so this application may not work as intended.

 https://car-detection-ed16.netlify.app/

 https://www.youtube.com/watch?v=sTTXLbIhBGE&ab_channel=HarshPatel